 Enable Storage Classes for Backup Agent

 To enable storage classes for Backup Agent, proceed as follows:

 - In Settings menu, select Global Agent Options.

 - In the Storage Class group, configure the S3 storage class settings:

 - Show storage class options.
 The Storage Class option becomes available in backup wizards

 - Default storage class.
 This will automatically set the selected storage class to all objects to back up.
 If you enable the Show storage class options option, the storage class option with a specified default class in the Backup Wizard will be available.

-Once you specify the Show storage class option, click the Update Resources button and then go ahead and generate a backup agent that will include the storage class.
+Once you enabled the Show storage class options, click the Update Resources button and then generate a new Backup Agent that will include the storage class.